Education Events for Health Professionals

 For further information contact Caroline Scott on phone: 9231 2847 or email: firstname.lastname@example.org

 In the coming month, hospitals throughout Victoria will be writing to patients regarding a potential exposure to a bacterium called Mycobacterium chimaera (M. chimaera) from heater-cooler units used during cardiac bypass procedures.
 The risk of acquiring M. chimaera is very low.
-Approximately 100 patients have been diagnosed with this infection worldwide and only three in Australia.
-No cases have been reported from Victoria.
-St Vincent’s Hospital Melbourne is providing patients with a number to call for further information but they may possibly want to discuss this issue with you as their General Practitioner.
+Approximately 100 patients have been diagnosed with this infection worldwide and only five in Australia.
+One case has been reported from Victoria.
+St Vincent’s Hospital Melbourne is providing patients with a number to call for further information but they may possibly want to discuss this issue with you as their general practitioner.

 There is a risk that certain heater-cooler devices used in cardiac surgery have been contaminated with an uncommon bacterium called Mycobacterium chimaera (or M. chimaera).

 The risk of infection with M. chimaera for each individual patient is very low.
-Approximately 100 patients have been diagnosed with this infection worldwide and only three in Australia.
-No cases have been reported from Victoria.
+Approximately 100 patients have been diagnosed with this infection worldwide and only five in Australia.
+One case has been reported from Victoria.